yannickjemmely/Mida/README.md

 </p>
 <br>

-A JavaScript framework to easily operate in financial markets.
+A JavaScript framework to easily operate in global financial markets.

 Mida is designed to:
 - Trade financial assets such as stocks, crypto, forex or commodities;